ginger51011/pandoras_pot/README.md

 with its time.

 To ensure that bots don't detect `pandoras_pot`, it generates random data that kind of looks like a website (to a bot), really *really* fast.
 Like crazy fast.
+One could even say blazingly fast. *Hopefully*.

 ## Setting it up